Health Services Manager – A Day in the Life

 Professional Resources for Health Services Managers

-While nursing homes and long-term care facilities do require their management to have certification and licensure, the majority of health services managers do not need additional certification in order to practice.
+While nursing homes and long-term care facilities require their management to hold certification and licensure, the majority of health services managers do not need additional certification to practice.
 But many health services managers do elect to join a professional organization in their specific area of focus.
-These professional organizations act as congregation points for industry professionals, and they can offer opportunities for networking, conferences, job postings, academic publications, and continuing education.
+These professional organizations serve as gathering points for industry professionals and offer opportunities for networking, conferences, job postings, academic publications, and continuing education.

 Professional organizations for health services managers include: